saminiir/saminiir.github.io/_drafts/2016-04-25-lets-code-tcp-ip-stack-3-tcp-handshake.markdown

 Operating on the fourth OSI networking layer[^osi-model], _transport_, TCP is responsible for repairing erroneous connections and faults in packet delivery.
 Indeed, TCP is the workhorse of the Internet, providing reliable communications in virtually all computer networking today.

-TCP is not exactly a fresh protocol - the first specification came out in 1974[^first-tcp-spec].
+TCP is not exactly a new protocol - the first specification came out in 1974[^first-tcp-spec].
 A lot of has changed since then and TCP has acquired many extensions and corrections[^tcp-roadmap].

-This post will delve into the basic theory behind TCP and attempts to give motivation for the design decisions in it.
+This post will delve into the basic theory behind TCP and attempts to give motivation for its design.
 Furthermore, we will look into the TCP header and discuss establishing a connection (TCP handshaking).
 As the last step, we'll demonstrate the first functionality of TCP in our networking stack.

 # Contents